metarhia/Docs/content/en/SERVER.md

 ## Resources

-Just pup all files here: `application/resources`.
+Just put all files here: `application/resources`.
 You can get Buffer with file content from code:
 ```js
 const file = application.resources.get(`/fileName.exe`);
 ```